The Renaissance & Reformation

 The Renaissance and Reformation

-Students analyze the origins, accomplishments, and geographic diffusion of the Renaissance and the historical developments of the Reformation.
+Students analyze the origins, accomplishments, and geographic diffusion of the Renaissance and the historical developments of the Reformation.7.43 Trace the emergence of the Renaissance, including influence from Moorish (or Muslim) scholars in Spain.
+(C, H)

 7.44 Cite evidence in writing explaining the importance of Florence, Italy and the Medici Family in the early stages of the Renaissance and the growth of independent trading cities, such as Venice, and their importance in the spread of Renaissance ideas.
 (C, E, G, H)